dev3184/email-writer-privacy-policy/index.md

 **Effective Date:** 10/04/2025

-Thank you for using the Email Writer Extension ("we", "our", or "us").
+Thank you for using our Email Writer Extension.
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information.

 ---